frederic-perez/AmE-dictionary/data/dictionary.md

 __sapphire__ _n_ :mute:[sa~~p~~phire]
 __sappy__ _adj_ _Sappy smile._
 __Saran wrap__ _n_ :two::dart: _(Cookery)_ A thin, clear, stretchy plastic sheeting used as a moisture-proof wrapping.
+__sarcasm__ _n_ Sarcasm is using irony to mock something or to show contempt.
+Example: Oh, yeah, he is a great guy.
+A great guy who took the last slice of pizza.
 __sarcophagi__ _n_
 __sarcophagus__ _n_ :two: A stone coffin, often inscribed or decorated with sculpture.
 __sartorial__